-There was a really good input from all of the speakers, who came from a range of departments at the museum: Scottish History and Archaeology, Art, Design and Fashion, Science and Technology, Learning and Programmes and Exhibitions and Design.
-We’ve featured 10 curators, plus included one guest curator, Julia Farley, who was up visiting from the British Museum.
+There was a really good input from all of the speakers, who came from a range of departments at the museum: Scottish History and Archaeology, Art and Design, Science and Technology, World Cultures, Natural Sciences, Learning and Programmes and Exhibitions and Design.
+We’ve featured curators, guest curators, one guest artist, a taxidermist, musicians and even an anamatronic gorilla!

 What equipment did we use?

-So we did have a Digital Media Team tripod and camera, but we didn’t have a Digital Media Team smart phone when starting out with our plans for these Facebook Live elements earlier this year.
-So planning this series was a good impetus for us to request some additional equipment for the team, which has been used for this, as well as a number of other projects throughout the year.
+So we did have a Digital Media Team tripod and camera, but we didn’t have a Digital Media Team smart phone when starting out with our plans for these Facebook Live elements in 2016.
+So planning this series was a good impetus for us to request some additional equipment for the team, which has been used for this, as well as a number of other projects.

 Lighting has been one of our biggest learning curves, as we have moved around the museum and been in a different spot for almost every film.
 The galleries are often quite dark, with specific spot lights often shining onto objects or displays, but not necessarily where we would like people to stand.
 We started by borrowing big lights that our Exhibitions team use when installing; these gave quite big pools of light, but they were quite harsh.
 We tried some cheap DIY options (see greasproof paper!) and although small, they made a real difference when focussed on the speakers.
 Finally, we made a decision to invest in some proper lights, which have been used on the most recent lives and have made a big difference.

 That the act of clicking to go live is not so difficult and once all the planning has been done, the filming is relatively quick.
 Although filming something we are happy with as an organisation is definitely 90% in the preparation.